CU-BDA-2022/CourseInfo/README.md

 *Everyone has a rough week now and then.* The assignment that has the most negative effect on your grade will be dropped in everyone's final grade calculation (except that the final assignment will not be dropped).
 If you wish, you may skip an assignment without prejudice, but please do so cautiously.

+*Hand in assignments on time.* New assignments will be provided during the Friday labs, and labs will typically run through material relevant to a new assignment.
+Completed assignments will be due shortly before the next lab.
+Especially starting around Assignment04, **many assignments will build on each other**.
+For such assignments, new assignments will contain code that corresponds to the solutions of the previous assignment.
+It is thus extremely problematic to hand in assignments late.

+If you need an extension, request one as soon as possible; don't wait until the last minute.
+We will readily grant extensions early in the course (largely because we understand that some of you are starting the course less  well prepared than others, particularly in regard to the technology  we're using—Python, Git, GitHub, Markdown, MathJax).
+After the early assignments, please, ask for an extension *only under unusual circumstances*.
+Illness, multiple job interviews on the assignment due date, a  significant family or personal matter—these are all circumstances that  may justify an extension.
+Your course load generally is *not* a good reason for an extension after the early assignments—plan ahead to ensure you can complete assignments on time.

 *Class participation matters.* As statisticians, clear communication of understanding and uncertainty is something that will be expected of you, and you need to be able to do this verbally as well as in documents.
-I'll be keeping track of participation (questions and answers, in class, labs, and outside-of-class discussion).
+I'll be keeping track of participation (questions and answers, in class, labs, and outside-of-class discussion, e.g., in the class forum and office hours).
 Ask questions when you are puzzled; don't think your question is "dumb" (chances are other students have the same question—perhaps because I made an error!).
 Answer queries and questions boldly; I don't really care whether you give the "right" or "wrong" answer to a question (indeed, many questions I pose won't have a unique right answer); I mainly want to see you genuinely engaged with the material, and with the class.
 Although class participation will not formally enter the grade calculation, for students at a boundary between grades, participation will be a factor influencing the assignment of the final grade.

 *Grading will be on a curve.* That said, in all past semesters, the grade boundaries (as a percentage of the total possible score on assignments) have been close to Cornell's past standard *un*curved grade boundaries: